 - Show the footprint on the map—Show the extent of each raster within the mosaic dataset on the map.

-- Show the seamlines on the map—Use the Build Seamlines tool to create a smoother looking mosaic dataset when working with images collected at varying times and spatial resolutions.
-They will be shown as feature classes on the map.
+- Show the seamlines on the map—Use the Build Seamlines tool to create a smoother-looking mosaic dataset when working with images collected at varying times and spatial resolutions.
+They are shown as feature classes on the map.

 - Show the image on the map—Uncheck this check box to improve performance if it is not necessary to immediately see your imagery or raster dataset.

 Perspective imagery is usually oblique imagery collected at angles offset from vertical.
 Perspective imagery can be displayed in image analysis mode, based on the image's coordinate system—columns and rows—rather than a map coordinate system.
 You can check the Set focus on the first operational perspective image layer to map check box to automatically work in the perspective view when an appropriate layer is added to a map.